plone/plone.restapi/docs/source/groups.rst

     :request: _json/groups_update.req

 .. note::
-        The 'users' object is a mapping of a user_id and a boolean indirect adding or removing from the group.
+        The 'users' object is a mapping of a user_id and a boolean indicating adding or removing from the group.

 A successful response to a PATCH request will be indicated by a :term:`204 No Content` response: